-Name of associate Effect equity in Principal activities 2014 2013 Hooker Chemical (Johore) Sdn.
-Berhad 19% 19% The Company has ceased its operation.
+Name of associate Effec equity in Principal activities 2015 2014 Hooker Chemical (Johore) Sdn.
+Berhad 19% 19% In the process of being striking off.

 (Associated Company of Hooker Chemical Sdn.
 Berhad)

 Recognition of further losses is discontinued for investment in Hooker Chemical (Johore) Sdn.
 Berhad as the Group's share of losses exceeds the carrying amount of the investment.